rust-stuco/lectures/week1/slides.md

 * Email
 * Talk to us!
     * If you can't make it to lecture, tell us beforehand
+    * If you have feedback for us, feel free to tell us!
+    * Let us know of any ideas you have for this or future semesters!
-    * If you have any sort of concern, let us know!
+    * If you have any sort of concern, talk to us!

 ---